nettybun/haptic/readme.md

 _TODO: Example snippets.
 Try to do a light overview and then redirect to ./wire/readme.md_

-Reactivity is wired into a page explicitly by subscribing signals and cores.
+Reactivity is wired into a page explicitly by subscribing signals and wires.
 This is then debuggable at runtime with proper naming and lookups.

 <...>